 Optimising your screening process

-The pre-screening questions you ask on the application form are just one part of the screening process.
+The pre-screening job application questions you ask on the application form are just one part of the screening process.
 Asking the right questions—and the right number of questions—can help you speed up your screening process while also providing an improved candidate experience for your applicants.

 For more information on how to improve and optimise your screening process, check out the following articles: